"Here for Houston. Here to Stay."

 Slab Foundation Design

 Foundations that are designed and constructed with a slab foundation can create cracking and may require foundation repair over time.
 This is especially true if your home is older than the early 1980’s.
-If you find that you need repair, contact a Houston foundation repair concrete-contractor to provide an expert solution to your repair needs.
+If you find that you need repair, contact a concrete contractor to provide an expert solution to your repair needs.
 Designs after the 80’s are typically more modern and the designs of these foundations and much different than those of the past.
 We advise all home owners to understand what type of slab foundation their home rests on and what makes up that slab.

 Not all concrete slab foundations are created equally and there are may different things that can go wrong when constructing a slab foundation from concrete and steel.
 Use this article to help yourself have a better understanding of concrete and slab foundations.